1) Insider Trading, Shareholder Activism, and Innovations in Governance Models – Dual Class Shares v. the Alibaba Model

 3) Corporate Finance

 This session will evaluate and deconstruct the key issues of corporate finance that confront directors and review how managers should make investment decisions and what tools capable directors (and journalists) might use to study and evaluate those decisions.
 Topics include simple and complex discounting, cash flow analysis; free cash flows, and the incorporation of probability analysis in investment decisions.
-Discussion will include the role of the cost of capital, how to measure the cost of capital, and how directors (and others) might think more clearly about risky projects.
-We will review the modern relevance of the various Modigliani-Miller (MM) financing propositions.
+The discussion will include the role of the cost of capital, how to measure the cost of capital, and how directors (and others) might think more clearly about risky projects.